MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

 \\[ H = \sum_{i}^N p^i \frac{dx^i}{dt} - L \\]

-And for our case the momentum would be, since we already computed this value when writing down the Euler-Lagrange equations:
+And for our case the momentum would be the following, which we already computed when writing down the Euler-Lagrange equations:

 \\[ p_i = 2 g_{i j} \frac{dx^j}{dt} \\]